Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 Vanilla Reapers are already excellent, so this rework mostly just fills the holes in their ability tree and buffs some of the weaker abilities, as well as improves the clarity of the in-game descriptions for some of the more confusing ones.

 [list]
-[*] Ability tree reordered.
+[*] Ability tree rearranged.
-[*] Shadow, Remote Start, Silent Killer, Needle, Banish - corrected descriptions for clarity.
+[*] Many abilities had their descriptions improved for clarity.
 [*] Soul Harvest - increased Crit Chance boost per kill from 5 to 10 and max Crit Chance boost from 20 to 40.
 This lets you reach 100% crit at full stacks against flanked enemies if you use either upgraded Superior Laser Sight or Talon Ammo.
-[*] Sting - now a guaranteed crit and resets its charge when entering Shadow.
-Cooldown removed (yes, it had a cooldown despite having only one charge).
+[*] Sting - now a guaranteed crit and has a 2 turn cooldown instead of 1 use per mission.
-[*] Blood Trail - bonus damage now applies to bleeding units.
+[*] Blood Trail - bonus damage now also applies to bleeding units, though there's no way to apply bleeding in this mod.
-[*] New ability: Wounding Shot - Fire a shot while in Shadow, causing the target to bleed and reducing their Mobility by 33%.
-Reveals the Reaper.
+[*] Infiltration (GTS perk) - hacking bonus increased from 25 to 125.
+[*] Squadsight, Tactical Rigging - now included into the main ability tree.
 [*] New ability: Improvised Silencer - Remove the chance of being revealed on the first shot after entering Shadow.
-[*] New ability: Takedown - While in Shadow, deliver a flanking critical strike with a knife, dealing 6 damage.
-If this attack kills the target, the Reaper is not revealed.
-Takedown can also be used to silently knock out a group of civilians.
-One charge, resets when entering Shadow.
 [*] New ability: Shadow Rising - Shadow gains an additional charge.
 [*] New Ability: Death Dealer - Critical shots against a flanked target while in Shadow will deal double critical damage.
-[*] New ability: Makeshift Explosives - Restock one Claymore whenever you enter Shadow.
 [/list]

 [h1]SKIRMISHER[/h1]